Why is cropping your subject important?

 In this example the figure has been cropped at both the top and the bottom.
 This creates a very unbalanced composition.

 Originally, compositions were worked out through preparatory drawings before the artist put paint to canvas.
 During the Renaissance, artists began to crop parts of the figures in the left and right-hand edges of the canvas.
-The master of using this cropping technique was Caravaggio, who used to create the sensation of dramatic nearness, and get the viewer more involved in the scene.
+One master of the cropping in art technique was Caravaggio, who used to create the sensation of dramatic nearness, and get the viewer more involved in the scene.

-The use of the strong crop appeared later in the Netherlands, specifically by artists who painted interiors such as Vermeer.
+The use of the cropping in art appeared later in the Netherlands, specifically by artists who painted interiors such as Vermeer.
 He deliberately cropped both inanimate objects and figures in order to get the viewer more engaged in the subject.
 He drastically cropped the musician’s left-hand elbow in Guitar Player.

 Thank you for taking the time to read this article.
 If you are interested in a structured approach for learning how to paint, and want to learn more about my Visual Music & Poetry® model, take a look at my online painting classes.